-- Access a computer, the internet, a microphone and a webcam for examination administration; the university does not provide this equipment.
-Download and install RP Now software. - Register through RP Now, initialized during the first final examination. - Submit payment to RP Now for each final examination administered through this proctoring option. - Provide a clean desk in a lighted area, free of disruptive noises, including music and other people entering and leaving the room. - Present valid, government-issued photo identification for identity verification purposes prior to examination administration. - Refrain from printing the final examination, as this is prohibited. - Refrain from disorderly, lewd, lascivious, indecent or otherwise inappropriate acts.
+- Access a computer, the internet, a microphone and a webcam for examination administration; the university does not provide this equipment. - Download and install RP Now software. - Register through RP Now, initialized during the first final examination. - Submit payment to RP Now for each final examination administered through this proctoring option.
+Provide a clean desk in a lighted area, free of disruptive noises, including music and other people entering and leaving the room. - Present valid, government-issued photo identification for identity verification purposes prior to examination administration. - Comply with all prohibited final examination violations identified at the conclusion of the policy. - Use of MS Office Suite software, such as MS Word, MS Excel or MS PowerPoint or comparable iWork software, such as Pages, Numbers, or Keynote is permissible.
+Students must start all documents with a new page. - Students are allowed short breaks during examination.
+However, no materials are allowed to leave or re-enter the testing area.
+Printing the final examination is prohibited.